 -Sustainable Agriculture Volunteer

 Couples will live together with a host family during Pre-Service Training but may be separated for short-term field-based activities if they are in different project sectors.
 During service, couples will live together either in a village house or in separate quarters next to a host family.
-In Tanzanian culture, when a man and a woman live together they are considered married.
-To gain community acceptance, couples are advised to present themselves as married, regardless of their marital status.
+Due to Tanzania's cultural expectation that whenever a couples live together they are by default married, unmarried couples should be prepared to present themselves as married throughout their service.

 Does this sound like the position for you?